-- Bridport St Mary's C of E Primary School recognises that children's welfare is paramount.
-Good safeguarding, child protection practice and securing good outcomes for children relies on a positive, open and honest working partnership with parents/carers. - Whilst we may, on occasion, need to make referrals to Children's Social Care without consultation with parents, we will make every effort to maintain a positive working relationship with them whilst fulfilling our duties to protect children. - Children will be given an explanation, appropriate to their age and understanding of what action is being taken on their behalf and why.
+• The Trust and its schools recognise that children's welfare is paramount.
+Good safeguarding, child protection practice and securing good outcomes for

-- We will endeavour to preserve the privacy, dignity and right to confidentiality of the child and parents/carers whilst discharging our statutory duties. - The Designated Safeguarding Lead will determine which members of staff 'need to know' personal information for the purpose of supporting and protecting the child on the principle of those working directly with children will need to know, in accordance with our Data Protection Policy - Staff will not be enabled to share this information further without the expressed permission of the DSL.
+- children rely on a positive, open and honest working partnership with parents/carers. - Whilst we may, on occasion, need to make referrals to Local Authority Children's Social Care without consultation with parents, we will make every effort to maintain a positive working relationship with them whilst fulfilling our duties to protect children. - Children will be given an explanation, appropriate to their age and understanding of what action is being taken on their behalf and why. - We will endeavour to preserve the privacy, dignity and right to confidentiality of the child and parents/carers whilst discharging our statutory duties. - The Designated Safeguarding Lead within a Trust school will determine which members of staff 'need to know' personal information for the purpose of supporting and protecting the child on the principle that those working directly with children will need to know, in accordance with the school's Data Protection Policy. - Staff will not be enabled to share this information further without the expressed permission of the DSL.

-8. Information about Safeguarding for Pupils
+8. Information about Safeguarding for students

-Through the curriculum and lessons pupils are taught to understand and manage risks they may encounter during school life and work out with staff how these risks may be overcome, considering their wishes and feelings.
+Through the curriculum and lessons students are taught to understand and manage risks they may encounter during school life and work out with staff how these risks may be overcome, considering their wishes and feelings.

-- They are regularly reminded about online safety and bullying procedures and taught how to conduct themselves and behave in a responsible and respectful manner. - Opportunities are provided for children to learn about democracy and the rule of law, positive relationships and safe choices. - All pupils know there is Designated Safeguarding Lead (DSL) responsible for their safety and welfare and who this is and that they have a right to speak to this member of staff, or any other, if they are worried or concerned. - Pupils are reminded that confidentiality cannot be guaranteed, but that they will be listened to, heard and informed of what steps can be taken to protect them from harm and that feedback will be sought, so that their views about actions are known. - There is a display in the school identifying the DSLs and children are made aware of this. - Children and young people are made aware that toilets may be checked for safeguarding and / or behaviour purposes.
+- They are regularly reminded about online safety and bullying procedures and taught how to conduct themselves and behave in a responsible and respectful manner. - Opportunities are provided for children to learn about democracy and the rule of law, positive relationships and safe choices. - All students know there is Designated Safeguarding Lead (DSL) responsible for their safety and welfare and who this is and that they have a right to speak to this member of staff, or any other, if they are worried or concerned. - students are reminded that confidentiality cannot be guaranteed, but that they will be listened to, heard and informed of what steps can be taken to protect them from harm and that feedback will be sought, so that their views about actions are known. - There is a display in the school identifying the DSLs and children are made aware of this. - Children and young people are made aware that toilets may be checked for safeguarding and / or behaviour purposes.
 Wherever possible, this will be conducted by a member of staff of the same gender, however, in exceptional circumstances, this may not be possible.